StephtheITSloth/Flashcards-How-To-Tricks/README.md

 https://github.com/StephtheITSloth

-## Fork repo and Copy SHH tom your terminal
+## Fork repo and Copy SSH to your terminal

 ### For the HTML: Set up for the flip effectthe HTML with a card container.
 Inside create a single card div.
 Then you will need two more divs; one for the front of the card and the other for the back of the card.